The-Back-Room/The-Back-Room.github.io/WindowsThemes.md

 - [Sexy Naruto Girls (NSFW)](/WindowsThemes/VisualStyles/Windows11/SexyNarutoGirls) - Visual Style inspired by the Naruto anime and manga series featuring wallpapers by Sakimichan.

 ### Windhawk Themes
+Visual overhauls for Windows 10 and Windows 11 using [Windhawk](https://windhawk.net/).

 - [Acrylic UI](/WindowsThemes/WindhawkThemes/AcrylicUI) - Complete overhaul for Windows 11 with squared window corners and acrylic blur
 - [DownAero Squared](/WindowsThemes/WindhawkThemes/DownAeroSquared) - Complete overhaul for Windows 11 based off of the Windhawk DownAero theme

 ## Related Pages

 - [How to Install Custom Themes on Windows](/HowTo/InstallCustomThemes)
 - [How to Create Custom Themes for Windows](/HowTo/CreateCustomThemes)